Flexible working arrangements

 - are 55 or older

-Casual employees can make a request if:
+Casual employees can request flexible work arrangements if:

 - they've been working for the same employer regularly and systematically for at least 12 months